 TIG Welding for Sheet Metal

-Using a TIG welders means that one can work on materials of 26-gauge.
+Using a TIG welder means that one can work on materials of 26-gauge.
 Using this process enables more than effective work on thin materials as it provides high-precision and high-quality work.
 But using this method also requires some practice and practice advice in order to understand it.

 For instance, using smaller electrodes that start easier actually performs a lot better at lower heat levels.
 This will prevent you from burning through the material and will also allow you to focus more on the smaller arc area.

 As far as filler metal goes, the ER70S-2 is the most commonly used type of steel.
 But if you are not able to acquire this one silicon bronze is a great secondary choice.
 It is much softer and when applied properly it will reduce the heat to the necessary level for this type of welding.

 A rule that we have to follow here is using a filler metal that is thinner than the base metal.
 Or at least keep the thickness as close as possible.
 This is important as it will prevent you from overheating the base metal before you have a chance to join it with the filler metal.

 Sheet Metal TIG Welding Tips

 - 1 for 1 rule: The best way to estimate the heat input needed for welding is by applying the 1 for 1 rule.
 This means that 1 amp should be used per 1 thousandth (0.001) inch of thickness.
 This is especially useful for carbon steel.
 But when it comes to stainless steel or other nickel-based metals, less heat is needed.
 Actually, you should use 2/3 of an amp per thousandth as nickel does not conduct heat as much.
 But for aluminum and magnesium, you should increase the heat a bit.